It is 1941 and America teeters on the brink of war.

 Find Sarah online: website, Facebook, Twitter

-I have been waiting for this new series from Sarah Sundin for a long time, and I was excited to get started on it!
+I have been wanting to read this new series from Sarah Sundin for a long time, and I was excited to finally get started on it!
 I’m actually not too fond of World War II-era stories, and I usually avoid them – except for those by Ms. Sundin.
 She has the ability to portray the atrocities of World War II in a way that shows strength during the battle as well as hope for the future.

 When I first started reading this novel, I enjoyed the characters of Jim and Mary right away.
 Over the course of the story, I got to know them well, and I would even go so far as to say they are among my favorite characters from Ms. Sundin’s books.
 As someone who also does not like to be in the spotlight, I very much related to Mary and her struggles.
 Jim was also a likeable guy, even though I kept wanting him to be a bit more aggressive (not in a bad way) as to where his relationship with Mary was going.
 I really enjoyed the banter between them and the way that their friendship eventually turned into more (which is how it happened between my husband and me back in the day)!